-The European Parliament in Brussels has invited Professor Jörg Fedtke to brief members of the Committee for Foreign Affairs on constitutional developments in Tunisia, Egypt, and Libya.
-Professor Fedtke will provide an analysis of the recently enacted settlements in Tunisia and Egypt as well as an overview of the constitutional options for Libya.
+The European Parliament in Brussels invited Professor Jörg Fedtke to brief members of the Committee for Foreign Affairs on constitutional developments in Tunisia, Egypt, and Libya.
+Professor Fedtke provided an analysis of the recently enacted settlements in Tunisia and Egypt as well as an overview of the constitutional options for Libya on March 31, 2014.
 He is a close observer of the Arab Spring and has in past years worked with several organizations, including IDEA and The Carter Center, to analyse constitutional developments across the region.

 Professor Jörg Fedtke met with human rights activists, members of the Constituent Assembly (C50 Committee), donor organizations, and members of the academic community at a series of events hosted by the Egyptian Initiative for Personal Rights (EIPR), the World Bank, and The American University in Cairo (AUC) earlier this month.
 The trip, organized by the International Institute for Democracy and Electoral Assistance (IDEA), focused on shortcomings of Egypt's 2013 Draft Constitution that is currently under discussion.
 The text is set to be finalized in December and will be presented to the people in a referendum next year.